greenpolo/BraiAn/docs/braian-qupath.md

 The very same ones can also be checked out from the [official repository](https://github.com/carlocastoldi/qupath-extension-braian/tree/master/src/main/resources/scripts):

 * [compute_classify_overlap_export_exclude_detections.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/compute_classify_overlap_export_exclude_detections.groovy): this script reads the YAML configuration file and applies all of its parameters.
+SAY MORE HERE!
 * [find_threshold.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/find_threshold.groovy): suggests a threshold to apply with WatershedCellDetection algorithm by choosing a local maximum from the image's histogram.
 * [run_script_for_multiple_projects.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/run_script_for_multiple_projects.groovy): helps running a script for multiple project at once.
 It is compatible with the [LightScriptRunner](light-script-runner.md).